bpx-chain/bpx-mq-node/README.md

 Official Nim implementation of the Synapse network node.

-Synapse is a real time off-chain communication layer for BPX DApps.
+Synapse is a real time off-chain communication layer for BPX chain DApps.

 ## Building the source